EthereumCommonwealth/Dex223-listings/README.md

 # Listing a token to the default token list

 In order to apply for listing on Dex223 default token list navigate to the [issues section of this repo](https://github.com/EthereumCommonwealth/Dex223-listings/issues) and open a new issue.
+Your issue must be named "Listing application: <your_token_name>".
+You can review this [example issue](https://github.com/EthereumCommonwealth/Dex223-listings/issues/1) for more details.